By Erin Gloeckner

-Last Thursday the Center celebrated its new home—a historic house at 204 South King Street in Leesburg, VA.
-We threw a party for clients, Affiliate Members and friends from the Metro DC area to show off our new space and our incredible team of dedicated professionals.
+When NRMC moved into a historic house at 204 South King Street in Leesburg, VA in 2014 we threw a party for clients, Affiliate Members, and friends from the Metro DC area to show off our new space and our incredible team of dedicated professionals.
 Before the party began, I had a bout of social anxiety which, though I hate to admit it, plagues me from time to time.
 I was sweating bullets in my sleeveless dress as clients and members began to filter in.
 My head was filled with nervous thoughts like, “Should I stick to small talk?
 Do people talk about work at these events?”
 After mitigating my risk of nervous perspiration with Melanie’s reminder to “be yourself and enjoy!”
 I entered the conversation.

 The first answer that popped into my head was “board development—engaging your board members to provide appropriate strategic and fiscal oversight without getting too involved in operations.”
 The clients around me seemed pleased with this answer and several admitted to facing similar challenges in their own organizations.